Emma Clarke, IROP '18, India

 COVID-19 UPDATE: The International Research Opportunities Program has been suspended for AY2021-22 (summer 2022).

-IROP awards endeavor to support the full cost of research expenses, including travel and nine weeks' room and board.
+IROP awards support nine weeks of summer research in diverse settings abroad: universities, government agencies, museums, archives, art galleries, archeological and historical sites, research libraries, laboratories, and field sites.
+By working closely with a UNH mentor, students identify potential research sites and foreign mentors, and address issues of cross-cultural preparation.
+IROP awards endeavor to support the full cost of research expenses, including travel to the research country and nine weeks' room and board.
 Total awards vary with project needs and cost of living in the research destination.
-The average of recent awards is $6300.
+The average of recent awards is $6200.